FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 **Four Kids:**

-- Number 27’s (Baek Su-Ryong’s) best students who learned the Four Masters’ martial arts and were then turned into emotionless killing machines.
-Baek Su-Ryong has no idea if they survived…
+- Number 27’s (Baek Suryong’s) best students who learned the Four Masters’ martial arts and were then turned into emotionless killing machines.
+Baek Suryong has no idea if they survived…

 **Choi Il:**